-- Everyone living in a flat has to pay rent. - The tenancy agreement will tell you how much the rent is and when/how to pay (for example, automatic payment, cash). - Usually, rent is paid in advance.
+- Everyone living in a flat has to pay rent. - Landlords must state a fixed amount of rent on the rental advertisement.
+It's illegal for landlords to make potential tenants bid and award the flat to the highest bidder. - The tenancy agreement will tell you how much the rent is and when/how to pay (for example, automatic payment, cash). - Usually, rent is paid in advance.
 This means that as well as the bond, you will probably need to pay one or two weeks' rent when you move into your flat. - If you're paying your rent to another tenant, not the landlord, it's a good idea to keep a record.
 Other tenants are still liable to the landlord even if one tenant doesn't pass on the full rent to them. - If a tenant moves out and stops paying their share of rent without the agreement of the other tenants and landlord, the other tenants are still liable to pay the full rent.
-Tenants can take the responsible person to the Disputes Tribunal to recover the rent. - Whether landlords can increase the rent depends on whether you're on a periodic or fixed-term tenancy: - Periodic: Landlords can only increase the rent once every six months and if they give the tenant two months' written notice - Fixed-term: Landlords can only increase the rent once every six months and if they give the tenant two months' written notice, but only if it is in the agreement that they may do so - If you think your rent is higher than it should be, you can apply to Tenancy Tribunal to reduce it to the market price.
-You can view market rent figures at www.dbh.govt.nz.
+Tenants can take the responsible person to the Disputes Tribunal to recover the rent. - As of 2021, landlords can only increase the rent every 12 months. - For fixed-term tenancies, landlords usually cannot increase the rent during the fixed-term unless the tenancy agreement allows this. - Your landlord must give you a receipt every time you pay rent.
+If your landlord doesn't do this, they can be fined up to \$2,000. - If you think your rent is higher than it should be, you can apply to Tenancy Tribunal to reduce it to the market price.
+You can view market rent figures at www.tenancy. govt.nz/rent-bond-and-bills/market-rent/.